-Making sure that your website is technically sound is a key part of winning organic traffic from search engines.
+Making sure that your website is technically sound is a key part of winning organic traffic so you see the benefits of SEO for lawyers.

 Technical SEO audits help you stay on top of everything under the hood of your website.
 Regular technical checks ensure that your website provides the best experience possible for both visitors and search engines.